RateCity.com.au

 3. Third-Party Fire and Theft

-How does comprehensive car insurance work?
+How does Comprehensive Car Insurance work?

 As the name suggests, fully comprehensive insurance covers damages to your car, other vehicles (if caused by your car) and property, along with injuries sustained to all the people involved in the accident.
+It also covers theft, fire damage, arson, and certain weather events.

-Additionally, it also covers theft, damages due to fire, arson, and certain weather events.
-But it is essential to know that there can be some exclusions even in a fully comprehensive insurance policy.
-So, you should check the policy document carefully to avoid any last-minute surprises.
+But it is essential to remember that some exclusions may apply to a fully comprehensive insurance policy.
+Check the policy document carefully to avoid any last-minute surprises.

 How does car insurance work for new drivers?